jonasmcferreira/whiteiron/docs/jhed-wasteland/encounters.md

 # Encounters

-Use this random creature table to help populate the biome around Netrus
+Use this random creature table to help populate the biome around Netrus.
+Consider rolling a d20 not just to create an encounter but to help describe what the party sees in the distance while they journey through J'hed.
+Mix and match the creatures in the list to reinforce the oddity of the creature in the landscape.

 | d20 | Type  | d20  | type |